-With over 5 billion mobile users in the world, and around 4.8 billion Android and iOS apps, the role of mobile phones in our daily lives continues to grow.
+With over 5 billion mobile users in the world, and around 4.8 million Android and iOS apps, the role of mobile phones in our daily lives continues to grow.
 At the same time, CPIs are rising, as advertisers operate in a highly competitive space.
 The market has always been fast moving, but the impact of Covid-19 has made it all the more important for marketers to stay on top of trends and act proactively to capitalize on opportunities.
 Below, we dive into the current state of the mobile app market and trends to watch in 2020, in addition to explaining how to crack a winning user acquisition strategy for your mobile app.

 Mobile app market analysis